learning-zone/css-basics/README.md

 #### Q. What are the benefits of using CSS sprites?

 CSS sprites combine multiple images into one single larger image.
 It is a commonly-used technique for icons.
-How to implement it:

-* Use a sprite generator that packs multiple images into one and generate the appropriate CSS for it.
-* Each image would have a corresponding CSS class with `background-image`, `background-position` and `background-size` properties defined.
-* To use that image, add the corresponding class to your element.

 **Advantages:**